morpheus1358/JazzAndFrankSinatra/README.md

 Jazz Explorer is a lightweight HTML/CSS/JavaScript website designed to introduce users to the world of jazz.
 It highlights popular jazz bars, explains the foundations of jazz as a genre, and provides a biographical look at Frank Sinatra’s life and career.

-This project focuses on clean structure, simple styling, and easy readability—perfect for beginners or portfolio use.
+This project focuses on clean structure, simple styling, and easy readability.

 ---